1989–90 Philadelphia 76ers season: Off-season

+Regular season

-After a mediocre 18–16 start to the regular season, the 76ers won twelve consecutive games, then held a 30–18 record at the All-Star break, and posted an 8-game winning streak near the end of the season.
-The team won the Atlantic Division title by finishing with a 53–29 record, defeating the Boston Celtics by just one game, and earning the second seed in the Eastern Conference; it was their first Division title since their championship season in 1983, and their first in the post-Julius Erving era.
+With the addition of Mahorn and Dawkins, the 76ers got off to an 18–16 start to the regular season, then posted a 12-game winning streak between January and February, and held a 30–18 record at the All-Star break.
+The team posted an eight-game winning streak between March and April, and won 13 of their final 16 games of the season.
+The 76ers finished in first place in the Atlantic Division with a 53–29 record, defeating the Boston Celtics by just one game to win the Atlantic Division title, and earning the second seed in the Eastern Conference; it was their first Division title since their championship season in 1982–83, and their first in the post-Julius Erving era.

-Barkley averaged 25.2 points, 11.5 rebounds and 1.9 steals per game, and was named to the All-NBA First Team, while Hawkins averaged 18.5 points and 1.6 steals per game, and Dawkins provided the team with 14.3 points, 7.4 assists and 1.5 steals per game.
+Barkley averaged 25.2 points, 11.5 rebounds, 3.9 assists and 1.9 steals per game, shot .600 in field-goal percentage, and was named to the All-NBA First Team, while Hawkins averaged 18.5 points and 1.6 steals per game, and Dawkins provided the team with 14.3 points, 7.4 assists and 1.5 steals per game.
 In addition, Gminski provided with 13.7 points, 8.5 rebounds and 1.3 blocks per game, while sixth man Ron Anderson contributed 11.9 points per game off the bench, and Mahorn averaged 10.8 points and 7.6 rebounds per game, and was named to the NBA All-Defensive Second Team.
 Off the bench, Derek Smith contributed 8.9 points per game, and Scott Brooks provided with 4.4 points and 2.9 assists per game.

 During the NBA All-Star weekend at the Miami Arena in Miami, Florida, Barkley was selected for the 1990 NBA All-Star Game, as a member of the Eastern Conference All-Star team.
-Barkley also finished in second place in Most Valuable Player voting behind Magic Johnson; Barkley received more first-place votes (38 of the 92 cast) than Johnson (27), but totaled only 614 points compared to Johnson's 636.
+Barkley also finished in second place in Most Valuable Player voting, behind Magic Johnson of the Los Angeles Lakers; Barkley received more first-place votes than Johnson, with Barkley receiving 38 out of the 92 votes compared to Johnson's 27, but totaled only 614 points compared to Johnson's 636, as Johnson won the MVP award over Barkley, which drew controversy.
 This was the only time in NBA history where the player with the most first-place votes for MVP did not get the award.

-In the Eastern Conference First Round of the 1990 NBA playoffs, the 76ers would win a hard-fought five game series over the Cleveland Cavaliers, then would lose in the Eastern Conference Semi-finals to the Chicago Bulls, four games to one.
+Meanwhile, Hawkins finished in fifth place in Most Improved Player voting, with Smith finishing tied in sixth place, and head coach Jim Lynam finished in second place in Coach of the Year voting, behind Pat Riley of the Lakers.

+The 76ers finished 19th in the NBA in home-game attendance, with an attendance of 565,926 at The Spectrum during the regular season.